-- Trucking company: A trucking company may face responsibility for an accident if the company violated any state or federal laws, such as requiring the driver to drive for more extended periods of time than permitted under the law.
-The company may also have negligently hired a driver, for instance, if the company hired a driver who it knew had a history of driving problems.
-Additionally, it is also possible for a trucking company to face liability for the truck driver’s negligence under the respondeat superior theory.
-Under this theory, if a truck driver is an employee of the company and acting within the scope of his or her employment at the time of the accident, the company is responsible for the crash.
+- The trucking company: A trucking company may face responsibility for an accident if the business violates any state or federal laws, such as requiring the driver to be on the road for longer than what is permitted.
+The company may also have negligently hired a driver — for instance, if they knew the driver had a history of driving problems.
+The company may also be liable under the respondeat superior theory — when a truck driver is an employee and acting within the scope of their employment at the time of the accident.

-- Manufacturer: In some instances, a semi-truck accident may result from a defective truck or truck part (such a poorly designed trailer hitch).
-In these instances, the manufacturer of the faulty or defective part will face responsibility for the accident.
+- The manufacturer: When a semi-truck accident results from a defective truck or truck part (such as a poorly designed trailer hitch), the manufacturer will be held responsible.

-- Cargo company: Another common cause of trucking accidents is improperly or overloaded cargo.
-In such a case, the cargo company will face liability for any resulting accident and injuries.
+- The cargo company: If cargo is not secured properly or a load is too heavy, the cargo company will face liability for any resulting accident and injuries.

 As you can see, it is not always clear who is responsible for a semi-truck accident.
-In some cases, there may be more than one defendant, and in other situations, both the victim and the truck driver may share responsibility.
-That is why you must speak with an experienced personal injury lawyer as quickly as possible.
-He or she can start gathering the critical evidence that you will need to prove fault and damages.
+In some cases, there may be more than one defendant, while in other situations, both the victim and the truck driver may share responsibility.

 What Is the Statute of Limitations in Semi-Truck Accident Cases?

-The Texas statute of limitations for the majority of personal injury cases is two years from the date of the accident.
-This means that injured individuals will likely be barred from pursuing any further legal action if they do not file their claims within this time period.
-However, depending on the facts of the accident, the statute of limitations may actually prove shorter or longer than two years.
+The Texas statute of limitations for most personal injury cases is two years from the date of the accident.
+This means that injured individuals will likely be barred from pursuing any further legal action if they do not file their claims within this period.
+However, depending on the facts of the accident, the statute of limitations may prove shorter or longer than two years.

-That is why it is critical that you promptly speak with an lawyer about your case.
-He or she can help you figure out if your case is viable and how much time you have to file.
-Generally, you do want to wait too long to file a claim, as there is a higher chance of evidence getting lost, witnesses who can no longer testify, and memories fading over time.
+That is why it is critical that you promptly speak with a Texas personal injury lawyer about your case.
+They can help you figure out if your case is viable and how much time you have to file.
+Generally, you do not want to wait too long to file a claim, as there is a higher chance of evidence getting lost, witnesses not being able to testify, and memories fading over time.

-How Much Compensation Will I Recover in a Semi-Truck Accident Lawsuit?
+What Compensation Will I Recover in a Semi-Truck Accident Settlement?

 Semi-truck accidents often result in devastating injuries.
 These types of cases will likely involve substantial compensation.
 According to Texas laws, if you have been injured in an accident, you are entitled to the following damages, depending on the circumstances of your accident:

-Economic damages: These are quantifiable damages that you receive due to monetary losses that you suffer because of your accident.
+These are quantifiable damages to compensate you for any monetary losses you suffer because of your accident.